 Skip to main content

-Learning Outcomes: This example shows a Rietveld refinement of an organic molecule using (bad) lab data.
-The use of restraints and rigid bodies is illustrated.
+Learning Outcomes: This example shows a Rietveld refinement of an organic molecule using (relatively low quality) lab data.
+The use of restraints, rigid bodies and Z-matrices is illustrated.
 Warning: some of the concepts here are relatively advanced!
 The molecule being used is:

 Topas advantages: lots of different ways of using restraints, rigid bodies, etc.

-1. Save the datafile and cif file in your working directory.
+1. Save the datafile and cif file to your working directory.

-2. Work through the menus in the Rietveld refinement section of Durham jedit menus.
+2. Work through the menus in the TOPAS_Durham/Rietveld refinement section of topas-editor or jEdit.

 3. Click on “Select Data File” and navigate to find the file d8_00796.raw.

-5. Click on “Refine zero point” to flag that zero should be refined.
+5. In “3.
+Corrections” click on “Refine zero point” to flag that zero should be refined.

 7. Set up to refine a single temperature factor on each atom (add “beq bvalue 1” at the end of each site line.
 Set to refine a, b and c cell parameters.
-Set to refine from 4 to 50 degrees (use start_X and finish_X icons in “Miscellaneous” section after putting the cursor immediately after the data filename).
+Set to refine from 4 to 50 degrees (add lines saying “start_X 4” and “finish_X 50” after the xdd filename line.

 8. You should be able to get Rwp=11.74%.